-Once there, he entertained us with mini cans of Red Bull and a visit to the region’s 1,000-year-old skeletons.
+Once there, the monk entertained us with mini cans of Red Bull and thanaka demonstrations, spiritual shrines and dusty back roads leading to 1,000-year-old artifacts.

 Si La Nanda folded his hands across his elbows.
 “We say ‘see you later.’
 Because we do not know we will meet again.
 ‘Goodbye?’
 Then we do not meet.
 But ‘see you later’?
 Yes, maybe…”

-But even if we suspect that existence presents us with just one shot, ‘see you later’ allows us to hope in the strength of those invisible connections we create on the road.
-‘Goodbye’ gives us nothing but finalities and dead ends.
+But even if we suspect that this current path presents us with just one shot, ‘see you later’ gives us hope in those strong, yet invisible connections, created on the road.
+‘Goodbye’, on the other hand, gives us nothing but finality and dead ends.